Snafu7/nerd-cookbook/italian/cacio_e_pepe.md

 of the pepper to the cheese mixture, and reserve the rest.
 Go back to the frying pan.

 When pasta reaches al dente (it will in total take a few minutes longer than the regular way), you want to have a little, but not very much liquid left in the pan.
-Add the cheesy starchy peppery mix, and stir it in vigorously until it forms a cohesive sauce.
+Take off the heat, add the cheesy starchy peppery mix, and stir it in vigorously until it forms a cohesive sauce.
 You know it’s good when it looks like liquid silk and sticks to the pasta, completely covering it.

 Serve by taking a carving fork and twirling the pasta around it, then putting it onto a pan to form a Vesuvius like shape.
 Give up because this shit is hard